Choosing Soil for Bonsai Trees

 In order to maintain good plant health and growth it’s important to ensure good horticultural practice.
 This includes using soil suitable for the purpose and plant in question.

 Strong roots ensure a well fueled photosynthetic process.
 This produces lots of fuel for growth that produces strong roots that produces strong leaf growth, that produces stronger roots and so it goes around.
-Master this equation and your bonsai trees will become incredibly strong, will develop quickly and will be pest and disease free.
+Master this equation and your bonsai trees will become incredibly strong, will develop quickly and will be pest and disease resistant.

 Cultivating plants in pots is much more difficult than growing plants in open ground.
 Cultivating plants in shallow pots is more difficult still and cultivating very old plants in very small volumes of soil is really pushing it to the edge.

 A bonsai pot is a very challenging environment in which to grow a tree, indeed it’s one of the most challenging things to achieve in horticulture.
 Getting it just right is a very highly skilled job that can only be perfected over decades of experience and meticulous observation and experimentation.
+Bonsai pots are NOT suitqble for the initial development off bonsai trees.
+A small shallow pot will effectively slow the growth rate to a poiunt where only final refinement is possible.
+Creation and initial development of plants for bonsai should be done using deep Nursery Pots

 Typically a bonsai pot holds a fairly small volume of soil.
 This small amount of soil has a relatively large surface area that leaves it very susceptible to moisture evaporation.
 It is also subject to dramatic temperature changes in a very short period.
 On a warm sunny day the soil can see a 40° temperature swing.
 In winter if the soil freezes the significant pressure caused by swelling in a small enclosed space can severely damage roots.
 In wet weather it’s very easy for a bonsai pot to become waterlogged.